Marker Logo

 this page online

-Fraternal or Sororal OrganizationsWomen.
+Religion & Religious StructuresWomen.
 In addition, it is included in the Francis Asbury, Traveling Methodist Preacher, and the Georgia Historical Society series lists.
 A significant historical year for this entry is 1819.

 Location.
 33° 44.14′ N, 82° 44.38′ W. Marker is in Washington, Georgia, in Wilkes County.
-Marker is at the intersection of Spring Street (Georgia Route 47) and West Liberty Street when traveling north on Spring Street.
+It is at the intersection of Spring Street (Georgia Route 47) and West Liberty Street when traveling north on Spring Street.
 Touch for map.
 Marker is at or near this postal address: 100 West Liberty Street, Washington GA 30673, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-City Hall (within shouting distance of this marker); Original Town Lot #36 (within shouting distance of this marker); 1878 Medical Office (about 300 feet away, measured in a direct line); Post Office (about 400 feet away); Cleveland's Corner (about 400 feet away); William Dearing (about 400 feet away); Site of the Confederate Commissary & Quartermaster's Stores (about 400 feet away); Stage Coach Inn (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: City Hall (within shouting distance of this marker); Original Town Lot #36 (within shouting distance of this marker); 1878 Medical Office (about 300 feet away, measured in a direct line); Post Office (about 400 feet away); Cleveland's Corner (about 400 feet away); William Dearing (about 400 feet away); Site of the Confederate Commissary & Quartermaster's Stores (about 400 feet away); Stage Coach Inn (about 400 feet away).
 Touch for a list and map of all markers in Washington.

 First Methodist Church Marker image.
 Click for full size.

-Photographed By Brian Scott, September 13, 2015
+Photographed by Brian Scott, September 13, 2015

 2. First Methodist Church Marker